rbnhmll/vue-workshop/vueJS_workshop.md

 ### Directives: `v-for`

 Now that we have some repos in our data, it's time to loop over them, and display them on the page.
-We can loop over an array of items in our `data` using `v-for`.
+We can loop over an `Array` of items in our `data` using `v-for`.

 Be use this directive on the element which needs to be repeated.
 In this case, the `<li>`.